-CAREER SERVICES
+CAREER CENTER

-The central purpose of Career Services is to help students prepare for academic and career success.
+The central purpose of Career Center is to help students prepare for academic and career success.
 The center assists freshmen and sophomores with self-assessment, values clarification and occupational data to help them make informed choices of academic majors.
-Career Services also provides opportunities for internships and discovering the relationship of skills acquired to the broader work world.
-Career Services helps graduating seniors translate their academic achievements, co-curricular activities and work experiences into successful job campaigns or graduate school applications.
-For more information, visit Career Services on the Internet at: http://www.uncw.edu/stuaff/career.
+The Career Center also provides opportunities for internships and discovering the relationship of skills acquired to the broader work world.
+The Career Center helps graduating seniors translate their academic achievements, co-curricular activities and work experiences into successful job campaigns or graduate school applications.
+For more information, visit Career Center on the Internet at: www.uncw.edu/career.